 Officers later discover that the dead man was actually Steven Douglas Lloyd, 34, from Knoxville, and the man who made the initial 911 call was Nicholas Hamlett.

-They also later learn that the man died of blunt force trauma to the head, and his injuries were inconsistent with a bear attack or a fall.
+Police later learned the man they found died of blunt force trauma to the head, and his injuries were inconsistent with a bear attack or a fall.

 Knox County Sheriff’s Office sends sheriffs to a home in Knoxville, where they find a man who introduces himself as Nick, Andrade’s brother.